V4Fire/Client/src/components/super/i-static-page/README.md

 ## Providing dynamic `webpack.publicPath`

-If you run your build with options `webpack.dynamicPublicPath` and `webpack.providePublicPathWithQuery`, you can provide the public path to load assets via a `publicPath` query parameter.
+If you run your build with options `webpack.dynamicPublicPath` and `webpack.providePublicPathWithQuery`, you can specify a public path to load assets via the `publicPath` query parameter.
 To enable these options, edit the config file or pass CLI options or environment variables.

 ```